DrGJGuerrero/ds210-syllabus/README.md

 Use the following guidelines::

 - Find a support system that will cheer 🎉 you on to complete all classwork
-- Contributing to your group project, you're building teamwork to complete the checklist ✅
+- Actively contributing to the group project helps build teamwork to complete the checklist ✅
 - Create a study group 📚 to pass the midterm exam
 - Pass the final mock job interview 🤔 according to the rubric mutually designed
 - By attending and participating, you're building a stronger foundation for your learning journey 🚙